porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 the name of your virtual environment directory is) to your .gitignore file.
 10. To get back out of the environment, simply enter the command `deactivate` - you'll notice that the `(venv)` on your terminal screen goes away to let you know you're "back to reality!"

+This might seem intimidating if you don't work from the command line often, but functionally all we've done is added a directory to the root level of our project with some scripts in it that we can run to let us activate and deactivate the environment.
+Not so scary after all!

 ## 7. And that's the tea!
 Takeaways from this tutorial: